256dpi/fire/README.md

 }
 ```

-All fields of the `bson.ObjectId` type are treated as to one relationships and are required to have the `fire:"name:type"` struct tag.

 Note: Fields of the type `*bson.ObjectId` are treated as optional relationships.
 Also the field should have the `json:"-"` struct tag to be excluded from the generated attributes object.

 #### Has Many Relationships

+Fields that have a `fire.HasMany` as their type define the inverse of a to one relationship and also require the `fire:"name:type"` struct tag:

 ```go
 type Post struct {